Help for omnivores interested in Veganism

-It’s awesome that you’re open to the idea of veganism.
-Seriously, it was the best decision I have made in my life!
-I feel so much better, physically and mentally, have so much energy all the time, and am so happy with my life :) .
-But anyways…
+I can honestly say that going vegan was the best decision I ever made!
+I feel better (both physically and mentally), have so much energy all the time, and am just really happy with life in general. 🙂

-I first became a vegetarian (cold-turkey– or cold-tofu hehe) in middle school due to a love of animals, and I had no intention of going vegan.
+I first became a vegetarian (cold-turkey… or cold-tofu?) in middle school, due to a love of animals, and had no intention of going vegan.
 I liked my ice cream and cheese too much!
-For the first month of being a vegetarian, I missed meat, but you know the saying “28 days to break a habit”?
-I think it’s true, because after a month, meat suddenly seemed revolting to me.
-And once I read up on factory farming, as well as the health drawbacks to dairy, I decided that I really did want to be a vegan.
+For the first month of being a vegetarian, I really did miss meat.
+But have you heard the saying “28 days to break a habit”?
+I think it’s true; after a month, I was surprised to find that the idea of eating meat suddenly seemed revolting to me.
+Once I read up on factory farming and learned about the health drawbacks to dairy (and all the hormones and antibiotics they feed to the animals, which in turn end up in our bodies), I decided I really did want to be a vegan.
 One of the books that helped me realize this was John Robbins’ Diet for a New America.
-Plus, I started to see how odd it was that we’re the only species that drinks another species’ milk.
+And I started to see how odd it was that we’re the only species that drinks another species’ milk.
 So I gave up dairy products for Lent after being a vegetarian for one year, and I never went back.

-BUT… I know that the cold-turkey method doesn’t work for everyone.
+However… I know that the cold-turkey method doesn’t work for everyone.
 So maybe you’d want to start out by designating a few days a week to be a vegetarian or vegan.
 Then you could add more days as it gets easier.
 Or you might want to start by eating one vegan meal per day.
-Invest in at least one really good vegan cookbook, and make up delicious meals, so that every time you feel like a non-veg food, you can have a yummy alternative to turn to.
+Invest in at least one really good vegan cookbook, as well as one good book on nutrition.
+My go-to book whenever I have a vegan nutrition question is The Vegetarian Way, by Virginia and Mark Messina.

 Love,